-No matter what you might be looking for in dental care, Cottonwood Dental can provide you with high-quality care for all your dental needs.
+No matter what you might be looking for in dental care, Cottonwood Dental can provide you with high-quality care for all your dental needs in Rio Rancho and Albuquerque.
 On this page, you’ll find an overview of the different services and procedures we offer our patients.
 Whether you need a cleaning and exam or a full-mouth restoration, at Cottonwood Dental, we can help.
 We’ll provide you with beautiful results, making sure that you’re relaxed and that you enjoy yourself during the treatment process.

 After looking over our services, feel free to contact our office with any questions you might have or if you’d like to set up an appointment.
 We look forward to helping you achieve a beautiful, healthy smile.